 Program Admission Overview

-New freshmen and off-campus transfers are admitted directly to the B.S.–Theatre and Drama degree program.
+New freshmen and off-campus transfers interested in completing the B.S.–Theatre and Drama degree program as a School of Education student are admitted directly to the program.
+Current UW–Madison students interested in the program should consult with the departmental advisor.
 The program currently admits on-campus students to begin in the fall, spring, and summer.

 Entering the School of Education